cyberbullying-tactics-michael-nuccitelli-ipredator-bebest-2

 36. Sextortion: Sextortion is a cyberbullying tactic by which children exploit other children for sex and/or sexually themed activities in exchange for not disclosing embarrassing and humiliating information about the target child.
 If the target child does not submit to their sexual directives, they threaten to disclose sensitive information to loved ones, employers, educators, peers or organizations if the victim does not submit to their demands.

-37. Twitter Pooping: Twitter Pooping is a colloquial expression used to define the cyberbullying tactic of using Tweets to disparage and humiliate a target child.
-Given that Tweets are restricted to 140 characters, Twitter Pooping tends to be frequent insults and provocations that often use “net lingo” to fit the harmful message the cyberbully is attempting to convey.
-Because Tweets can be disseminated in a rapid and hidden manner, cyberbullies are using this method of taunting at greater rates.
-If the Tweet is creative and ingeniously designed, the cyberbully will receive accolades on their skillful use of “net lingo”.
+37. X Pooping: X Pooping is a colloquial expression used to define the cyberbullying tactic of using Xs to disparage and humiliate a target child.
+Given that Xs are restricted to 280 characters for free accounts, X Pooping tends to be frequent insults and provocations that often use “net lingo” to fit the harmful message the cyberbully is attempting to convey.
+Because Xs can be disseminated in a rapid and hidden manner, cyberbullies are using this method of taunting at greater rates.
+If the X is creative and ingeniously designed, the cyberbully will receive accolades on their skillful use of “net lingo”.

 MICRO-VISUAL CYBERBULLYING